+1. Which came first, the travel or the writing?
 The writing.
 I’ve written ever since I was a kid.
 I still remember my first little journal - its hard navy cover with gold stars and moons all over it; its small, useless gold lock that made me feel so grown up.
 Back then I wrote about friends, boys and how annoying my mum was.
 Eventually, it became a place where, when I felt the weight of the world on my shoulders, I could go to pour my thoughts out onto a few pages and feel kind of ok again.
 When it came to choosing what I was going to do with my life, I honestly didn’t feel like I had any other choice.
 Writing was kind of it for me.
 And if I had to choose between travel and writing – man, it’s a tough one, but I think I’d choose the writing.

 2. Best ever….

 budget holiday: I did Antibes on a budget with my husband a couple of years back, as a bit of a “can we do one of the world’s poshest places on a sausage budget?”
 Well, yes we could, and we had a damn lot of fun doing it.
 We didn’t have two grand to blow on a room at the insanely gorgeous Hotel du Cap Eden Rock, so we used Airbnb to find a fantastic apartment right in the centre of the old town.
 We decided that yachts were totally 2012, and instead opted for a $100 per day eight-foot runabout (the one with the torn sunshade and five horsepower engine) to putter us around those insane sandstone cliffs.
 And we hired a cheap scooter to visit the poshest beach in town, Plage de la Garoupe, then picnicked in a hidden cove with crunchy French bread, juicy nectarines and a $6 bottle of wine.
 Bliss.